 2001 was one of the best and worst years of my life.
 In April, Greg and I found out we were going to have a baby.
 We were excited, scared, happy, unsure, and nervous all at the same time.
-We had no idea what raising a child would be like, but we were very happy that we were going to be parents.
+We had no idea what raising a child would be like.
 We decided to wait and tell our mothers for Mother's Day as a special surprise.